beemobot/docs.beemo.gg/banpools.md

 # Banpools

 Banpools allow for Beemo Max servers to group together and ban users across multiple servers with one command.
 {: .fs-6 .fw-300 }

 ---

 ## How do they work?

 When servers join a banpool, they will recieve all bans from other servers in that banpool.
-All users by default are apart of the  `antispam` banpool.
+All users by default are apart of the  `antispam` banpool, which serves to protect all participants against userbot raids.

 ## Commands